skx/kpie/README.md

   * `workspaces` - Count the number of workspaces.
 * Variables
   * `DEBUG` will be declared as a boolean false value, unless you launch `kpie` with the `--debug` flag.
+    * This can be used to control whether you output debugging information.
   * `CONFIG` will be defined as the path to the configuration file loaded.
   * `VERSION` will be an integer containing the `kpie` release.